SamLiu1218/IMC_ptv/README.md

 # IMC_ptv
-pixel type viewer for imc data
+pixel type viewer for imc data.

+Hover to preview the regional pixel types, click to view all channels in a popup window.

 pixel types should be in the format of integer map, where 0 is the background and 1~N_type marks different pixel types.